UK Defined Benefit Schemes Update – January 2018 Breaking News

 - Aged under 55 yrs old – with a CETV of £100k or greater, we can assist you with our Under 55 Secure CETV UK SIPP Service.

-History to UK DB/ Final Salary Scheme developments that have occurred since 2015:
+Brief History of UK DB/ Final Salary Scheme developments since 2015:

-- In 2015, UK legislation banned transfers of all unfunded Public Sector DB schemes (details below)
+- In 2015, UK legislation banned transfers of all unfunded Public Sector DB schemes (see details below and video above)

 - In 2015, UK legislation placed additional safeguard requirements on DB scheme transfers with values over £30k – i.e. they must now obtain UK FCA Advice in addition to Australian Advice